jaspreet1388/cst8918-w25-lab12/README.md

 The infrastructure is defined in a Terraform configuration in the `infra` folder.
 The Terraform configuration creates supporting resources in Azure and deploys the sample web application to the cluster.

-You will create several GitHub Actions CI/CD workflows for automating:#fix##fixx
+You will create several GitHub Actions CI/CD workflows for automating:#fix##fixx##fixx

 - **static code analysis** of a Terraform configuration on push to any branch
 - running all Terraform **integration tests** on pull request to the main branch